harshita130602/To-do-List-app/README.md

 # To-do-List-app
 It is a basic to-do list app which is made by using HTML, CSS and Javascript.
-It doesn't have local storage right now and I am working on it.

 You can perform the following tasks by using the app:
 * Add the tasks you want to get done.
 * Mark all those tasks that has been done.